MaxHenrotin/ML_HealthPredictionBRFSS/README.md

 ### 2. Prepare the Dataset

-Make sure the following CSV files are placed in the `dataset/` directory, that possibly need to be created:
+Make sure the following CSV files are placed in the `dataset/` directory, that need to be created by extracting the dataset.zip file:

 - `x_train.csv`
 - `y_train.csv`
 - `x_test.csv`
+- `sample_submission.csv`

 (Make sure that the DATA_PATH variable in run.py and main.py is set to the path to this folder)